Corrigan Minehan Heart Center

 Because of the length of the procedure and the volume of fluid that you receive during the procedure, a catheter will be placed in your bladder prior to the start of the case.
 If there is a medical reason why you cannot have a catheter, please let a nurse know.

 The catheter ablation is done under general anesthesia or procedural sedation.
 The type of anesthesia is determined when you meet your physician in the office before the procedure and depends on many factors, including specific type of ablation, the presence of other medical problems, patient’s preference and others.
-Once the procedure is complete, you will be brought to your assigned hospital room.
-At this time, you will have to lie flat for an additional four to six hours.
+Once the procedure is complete, you will be brought to a recovery room where you will have to lie flat for two to four hours before heading home later that day.
 Please know the majority of our patients are able to tolerate this procedure without any significant problems.
 We look forward to making your experience a comfortable one.

 Mass General is dedicated to ensuring that people understand their health care choices and have the necessary information to make decisions affecting their health and wellbeing.
 The related support and wellness information listed below can play a role in treatment options.